Herbs for Winter Health

-Thus is another great item to throw in soups and stews.
-This herb is also used as an anti-depressant and for people with SAD (Seasonal Affective Disorder).
-Calendula makes a great ointment and salve and is an effective remedy for chapped skins and lips.
+This is another great item to throw in soups and stews.
+This herb is traditionally used as an anti-depressant and for people with SAD (Seasonal Affective Disorder).
+It is also an excellent herbal for the lymphatic system.
+Calendula makes a great ointment and salve and is an effective remedy for chapped skin and lips.
 The Lamb Shoppe has dried Calendula blossoms in the bulk herb section of the store.

 4. Use Sprigs of Pine, Juniper, Cedar & Sage to Simmer on Stove.

 Just having these simple plants simmer on the stove top will freshen and clear the air of germs.
 Steam inhalations of these plants can be beneficial for relieving congestion in coughs and colds.
 You can also add a few drops of the essential oil to hot water, place your face over the bowl, cover with a towel, and inhale the steam.

 5. Build immunity through nutrition and balancing the body.

 Always work toward avoiding sugar and commercially processed foods.